abhishek-kumar-code/Redfish_Public/Specification.md

 OData defines a set of common RESTful conventions and markup which, if adopted, provides for interoperability between APIs.

-Adopting OData conventions for describing schema, url conventions, and naming and structure of common properties in a JSON payload, not only encapsulate best practices for RESTful APIs but further enables SPMA services to be consumed by a growing ecosystem of generic client libraries, applications, and tools.
+Adopting OData conventions for describing schema, url conventions, and naming and structure of common properties in a JSON payload, not only encapsulate best practices for RESTful APIs but further enables Redfish services to be consumed by a growing ecosystem of generic client libraries, applications, and tools.

 #### Model Oriented

 Bitwise prior solutions (like IPMI) have difficulty showing relationships.
 Model orientation solves this.
 But current models that have evolved over time have become extremely complex, requiring many IOs to gather information.
 For that reason, as well as the complexity of their protocols and operations, they have received little implementation attention.
 Some have their roots in modeling multiple domains (printers, switches, software, etc).
 Additionally the expression of meta data in those models have only been adopted by niche markets.

-The SPMA model is built for managing systems.
+The Redfish model is built for managing systems.
 All resources are defined in OData Schema and represented in JSON format.
 OData is an industry standard that encapsulates best practices for RESTful services and provides interoperability across services of different types.
 JSON is being widely adopted in multiple disciplines and has a large number of tools and programming languages that accelerate development when adopting these approaches.

 #### Separation of Protocol from Data Model